fabriziocominetti/fabriziocominetti.github.io/index.md

 **Marvel Graph Database** `|` [_Data Management_](https://elearning.unimib.it/course/info.php?id=37922), UniMiB (2022).

-<p style="color:#727272">The project realized aims to create a graph-database containing the relationships between the various Marvel products.
-For the realization of this project we have chosen a non-relational graph-database, built through the use of Neo4j.
-We have realized this project starting from two data sources, API and web scraping, that we have then integrated and on which we have then performed a quality check.<br />
-The final database is complete of the various relationships between characters, movies and comics of the Marvel world, moreover each node contains several information about its nature.</p>
+<p style="color:#727272">The project aimed to create a comprehensive database for the Marvel Universe, incorporating relationships between characters, comics, movies, and TV series.
+Data were collected and integrated from both API and web scraping sources, and Neo4j, a non-relational graph database, was utilized as the foundation.
+Data exploration ensured completeness and quality, while data integration techniques merged datasets based on character information.
+The resulting database comprised over 60,000 nodes and 117,000 relationships, enabling efficient querying and visualization of complex Marvel Universe connections.
+This database served as a valuable resource for recommendation systems and interactive platforms for Marvel enthusiasts, forming a kind of "social network" of superheroes or Marvel characters connected to their respective comics, movies, TV series, and interpersonal relationships.</p>

 <img src ="./images/projects/data-management.png" alt="Data Management - UniMiB">